MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-environment-settings.md

     - Name: Give a suitable name to your pool.
     - Compute node size: The size of compute node you want to run your environment on.
 You can choose the value `Large` for running complex or production DAGs and `Small` for running simpler Directed Acyclic Graphs (DAGs).
     - Enable autoscale: This feature allows your Apache Airflow pool to scale nodes up or down as needed.
     - Extra nodes: Additional nodes enable the pool to run more DAGs concurrently.
-Each additional node provides the capacity to run 3 more workers.
+Each additional node provides the capacity to run three more workers.

     :::image type="content" source="media/data-workflows/new-custom-pool.png" lightbox="media/data-workflows/new-custom-pool.png" alt-text="Screenshot shows custom pool settings in data workflow.":::